Volograms/vol_libs/README.md

 examples/                    -- Demo programs for both vol_av and vol_geom.
-Compile with: `make example`, and run each from the `examples/` directory. fuzzing/                     -- Folder structure used for automated testing with the AFL fuzzer. samples/                     -- Sample data files used by examples and tests. samples/counter.*            -- Simple video where each frame shows the number of the frame.
-Handy for testing sync issues between texture and geometry. samples/cube_hdr.vol         -- Vologram header for a simple unit-size cube mesh.
-It has normals and texture coordinates. samples/cube_seq.vol         -- Vologram sequence for the cube mesh with just 1 frame. samples/cube.mtl             -- A material file for cube.obj.
-Not used at the moment but included for completeness. samples/cube.obj             -- A Wavefront .obj that the cube vologram was converted from.
-The `obj2vol` tool was used to convert it. samples/out.*                -- Very short videos at 25fps with frames at different sizes.
-For testing edge-case handling. src/                         -- Code for the libraries.
+Compile with: `make example`, and run each from the `examples/` directory. fuzzing/                     -- Folder structure used for automated testing with the AFL fuzzer. samples/                     -- Sample data files used by examples and tests. src/                         -- Code for the libraries.
 Drop these directly into your code source to use vol_av, vol_geom, or both. tests/                       -- Unit tests for vol_av and vol_geom.
 Compile with `make test`.
-These are run by the CI on PRs and configured with `bitbucket-pipelines.yml`. thirdparty/                  -- Files to compile and run dependencies of vol_av and various examples. thirdparty/apg/              -- Source code helpers used by various demos.
-Not required for using libraries in your own project.
-Mostly Public Domain helper bits from https://github.com/capnramses/apg thirdparty/ffmpeg_lgpl_free/ -- A Windows LGPL-licence build of ffmpeg is included here for convenience.
-You'll need to include ffmpeg in work that uses vol_av. thirdparty/glad/             -- GLAD is a helper utility only used for OpenGL examples.
-Libraries are not dependent on this.
-MIT licence. thirdparty/GLFW/             -- GLFW is a helper framework only used for OpenGL examples.
-Libraries are not dependent on this. zlib/libpng licence. tools/                       -- Utility programs for testing and debugging, and for exporting volograms to other formats. tools/obj2vol/               -- A very basic Wavefront obj to Volograms converter is included here for making sample/test volograms.
-This was used to make the cube sample.
+These are run by the CI on PRs and configured with `bitbucket-pipelines.yml`. thirdparty/                  -- Files to compile and run dependencies of vol_av and various examples. tools/                       -- Utility programs for testing and debugging, and for exporting volograms to other formats. build_msvc.bat               -- MS batch file for a command-line build of the largest example.
-.clang-format                -- A clang-format file.
-.gitignore                   -- Generated and binary files to exclude from the repository. build_msvc.bat               -- MS batch file for a command-line build of the largest example.
 Run periodically to check for compiler warnings across libraries.
-Doxyfile                     -- Doxygen setup for CI builds. i.e. which libraries to install to run tests.
 LICENSE                      -- Licence information for this project.
 See also: separate licences for third-party dependencies.
 Makefile                     -- A GNU Makefile for building demos, tests, and samples.
 Used by CI builds.
-You can use this to build the examples in a local install if you wish.
-README.md                    -- This file.
-run_tests.sh                 -- Bash script for CI/CD automation to run unit tests after building on PRs. vol_geom.png                 -- Example vol_geom screenshot that appears in this document.
+You can use this to build the examples in a local install if you wish. run_tests.sh                 -- Bash script for CI/CD automation to run unit tests after building on PRs.
 ```

 ## Tests and Fuzzing